-The Company also has a total of 20 BTC held through Blockfills, a financial company that acts as a market maker and aggregator of crypto currency prices.
+At year-end, the Company also had a total of 19 BTC held through Blockfills, a financial company that acts as a market maker and aggregator of crypto currency prices.
 Blockfills safely and securely custodies deposited crypto assets through industry leading third-party hot wallet or cold storage providers.
 Blockfills is not a Canadian financial institution or foreign equivalent.
 The Company is not aware of anything with regards to Blockfill's operations that would adversely affect the Company's ability to obtain an unqualified audit opinion on its audited financial statements.